Charge transport through the multiple end zigzag edge states of armchair graphene nanoribbons and heterojunctions: Results and discussion

 The first peak of the red curve, calculated at temperature $T = 300K$ and labeled $\varepsilon_1$, corresponds to the charge transfer from $\varepsilon_{V,L} + U_0$ to $\varepsilon_{C,L}$ when these two energy levels align.
 The second peak, $\varepsilon_2$, corresponds to electron transfer between $\varepsilon_{V,L}$ and $\varepsilon_{C,L}$.
 However, the tunneling current for such a procedure is significantly suppressed due to electron Coulomb interactions.
 The blue curve with markers is calculated at $T = 480K$.
 Distinguishing between the red and blue curves in the entire applied voltage region is challenging, illustrating the nonthermal broadening effect of the tunneling current.
 Additionally, the peak-to-valley ratio reaches 8.7.
 The results presented in Fig. 6 demonstrate that the edge states with long decay length act as effective single charge filters at room temperature, suggesting their potential application in single-electron transistors at room temperature [\onlinecite{LeeYM}].
+Traditional single electron transistors formed by a single quantum dot exhibit temperature-dependent tunneling current spectra [\onlinecite{LeobandungE}--\onlinecite{PostmaHWC}], where the peak-to-valley ratio of tunneling current tends to decrease with increasing temperature.
+Our study demonstrates that the tunneling current through the zigzag edge states of 13-AGNR/6-BNNR heterojunctions maintains temperature stability, a significant advantage for practical applications.